stephanfabregas/GCD-CourseProject/README.md

 Then, load in all the necessary data files to begin processing, including the subject ids, activity data, and raw data (but not the raw raw inertial data) for both the test and training set data.

 ### Importing the data: script variables
--test.subject.id - data frame, 1 integer column, 2947 rows, the test data subject ids -test.data - data frame, 561 numeric columns, 2947 rows, the test data variables -test.activities - data frame, 1 integer column, 2947 rows, the test data activity list -train.subject.id - data frame, 1 integer column, 2947 rows, the training data subject ids -train.data - data frame, 561 numeric columns, 2947 rows, the training data variables -train.activities - data frame, 1 integer column, 2947 rows, the training data activity list
+- test.subject.id - data frame, 1 integer column, 2947 rows, the test data subject ids
+- test.data - data frame, 561 numeric columns, 2947 rows, the test data variables
+- test.activities - data frame, 1 integer column, 2947 rows, the test data activity list
+- train.subject.id - data frame, 1 integer column, 2947 rows, the training data subject ids
+- train.data - data frame, 561 numeric columns, 2947 rows, the training data variables
+- train.activities - data frame, 1 integer column, 2947 rows, the training data activity list

 ### Merging Data
 The rbind() function is used to combine the test and training data, once for each of the subject ids, data variables, and activities lists.
 Since the subject ids and activities lists data are currently data frames, when merged in this way, the variable name is lost, so the names() function is used to add them back in.